DH100: Introduction to Digital Humanities

 You will also read and write Peer critiques of two of your classmates’ final papers.
 These are worth a total of five points.

 Finally, you will have a Final exam that will cover the major terms and concepts introduced over the course of the semester.
 A list of those key concepts is available here.
-This exam is worth eight points and will be administered on Blackboard.
+This exam is worth eight points and will be administered in person on Tuesday, 12/13, from 8am to 10am.

 Email and Meetings